Inside PIP: The ‘broken’ health benefit Labour could cut even further

 People with first-hand experience of the health benefit speak to The Independent

-As Labour’s crunch Spring Statement draws near, details of the rumoured cuts to welfare have grown rife.
+Ahead of Labour’s crunch Spring Statement, details of the rumoured cuts to welfare have grown rife.

 Estimates of what the government is hoping to save have continued to grow – now sitting at around £6 billion – with health and disability related benefits understood to be at the heart of the changes.